 Living With Lunatics – My 2018 Ruta Maya Experience

-I decided not to do the race this year, Cherie (Cindy’s mum) and Tinker (her daughter) also decided to pass this year.
+I decided not to go to the race this year, Cherie (Cindy’s mum) and Tinker (her daughter) also decided to pass this year.

 Last year Our weekend was filled with magical moments and simple pleasures.
 The main support team Barbara and Chris had done day one at Banana Bank.
 After hours of canoeing, it was crucial that team “Lunatics” got their daily massages.

 I helped schedule the second support team consisting of Cindy’s mom Cherie and 5-year-old daughter Tinker.
 We flew on the noon Tropic Air flight to Belize City.
 The airport was absolutely packed when we arrived.
-It made me glad our flight was in
+It made me glad our flight was in-country and the minor delay was a good case for the three-hour rule.

 As for the race itself, in addition to seeming like a well-oiled machine, it was also absolute chaos, a clusterfuck with boats and super fun.
 As you can see from my featured image above, the end of day parties